Pedestrian Accident Lawyers Serving Fort Collins and Northern Colorado

 In addition to being struck by vehicles in crosswalks, pedestrians are also frequently injured in accidents that occur in parking lots.
 If a driver backed out of a spot without looking for a pedestrian or drove too fast through the lot, the driver should be held accountable.

 Can a Pedestrian Who Was Partially At Fault Recover Compensation?

 Insurance companies will try to minimize the amount they need to pay to a pedestrian who was injured by one of their insured drivers.
 They will often try to blame the pedestrian.

 Under Colorado’s “modified comparative fault” system, a person bringing a personal injury claim can be barred from recovering if their fault in an accident is found to be equal to or greater than the fault of the other party (or parties) involved.

 So, in a pedestrian accident case, the insurer may contend that you were at fault because you entered the road when you should not have or did not use a designated crosswalk.

 In these situations, it is important to work with an attorney who is familiar with insurance company tactics and who will fight for the financial compensation you deserve.

 Contact a Lawyer Serving Fort Collins and Northern Colorado Pedestrian Accident Victims

-When you come to Steve Ray Law, PLLC, you will speak with a legal team with more than 25 years of combined experience in the area of personal injury law.
-We know the steps that need to be taken to protect your rights and to pursue full and fair compensation for you.
+When you come to Steve Ray Law, PLLC, you will speak with a seasoned attorney with more than 35 years of experience in the area of personal injury law.
+Our firm knows the steps that need to be taken to protect your rights and to pursue full and fair compensation for you.

 We will take the time to listen to your case and explain your rights and options.
-Get started today by contacting us and scheduling a free consultation.
+Get started today by contacting us and scheduling a free legal consultation in Northern Colorado.